Ben Leonberg: Career

 In 2016, Leonberg directed The Fisherman's Wife, a short horror film that premiered at the Columbia University Film Festival and was subsequently featured at the H.P.
 Lovecraft Film Festival in Portland and Providence.
 The ten-minute film centers on a woman named Becky who searches for her missing husband, a fisherman whose obsession with the sea leads to a confrontation with an ancient, unknowable entity.
 The film features tension and thematic alignment with Lovecraftian horror, emphasizing psychological unease and cosmic dread.
 Critics commented its visual style and narrative restraint, with HorrorNews.net noting its use of suggestion over explicit horror.
 Leonberg later discussed the film’s production and thematic continuity with his feature-length debut Good Boy in an interview with SAGindie, where he stated his interest horror storytelling and collaborative filmmaking with producer Kari Fischer.

 Leonberg wrote and directed Good Boy, a supernatural thriller told from the perspective of a dog named Indy.
 The film explores themes of loyalty, trauma, and perception, using a canine point of view to drive the narrative.
 It premiered at South by Southwest 2025 and received comments regarding originality and emotional depth.
 In an interview with IndieWire, Leonberg discussed the challenges of filming from a dog's perspective and the creative decisions behind the film's structure.
 He emphasized the importance of empathy and non-human storytelling in expanding cinematic language.
 Following its festival debut, Good Boy was acquired by Shudder, a streaming service specializing in horror and thriller content.
 The film was distributed in multiple territories, including North America, the UK, and Australia.
 In early 2025, Leonberg signed with Verve Ventures, a talent agency that represents filmmakers.

+Leonberg is next set to direct Follow Mode for Temple Hill Entertainment, which will be shot entirely on drones.
+The film is currently being sold at the Cannes Film Festival.
+He has also been reported to direct Ankle Snatcher for Sony Pictures, based on a short story written by Grady Hendrix.